 Best For: This is a great device for younger students who don’t need speedy browsing or downloading.
 It’s medium-priced, and you get a lot of features and apps for the money.
 If your class needs a high-quality camera, this may not be the best choice.

-This is an unboxing and review of the Windows 10 Fusion 5 tablet.
+This is an unboxing video and review of the Windows 10 Fusion 5 tablet for an online class.
 The narrator goes through the features and finally gives his opinion.